Nilzor/bindable-radiobuttons/README.md

 ## Radio Buttons

 - Expose a list of `RadioButtonViewModel` objects in your ViewModel
-- Define a layout file that has one and only one `<RadioButton>` element.
 - Add a `BindableRadioButtonList` to your view and wire up:
   - A reference to your button list through the `app:buttons` property
-  - (Optional) A reference to your view through the `app:itemViewId` property in order to customize the look of the buttons
+  - (Optionally) Reference a custom view through the `app:itemViewId` property.
+The layout XML file must contain a single `<RadioButton>` view element
-  - (Optional) A one- or two-way binding to a viewmodel-property using the `app:selectedItem` property.
+  - (Optionally) A one- or two-way binding to a viewmodel-property using the `app:selectedItem` property.
     The field must be of type `TitledElement`, or `ObservableField<TitledElement>` if you want to listen to or notify of changes to the checked states.

-## CheckBoxes / ToggleButtons
+## CheckBoxes / ToggleButtons / Switch / SwitchCompat

 - Expose a list of `CheckBoxViewModel` objects in your ViewModel
-- Define a layout file that has one and only one `<CheckBox>` or `<ToggleButton>` element.
 - Add a `BindableCheckBoxList` to your view and wire up:
   - A reference to your checkbox list through the `app:checkboxes` property
-  - (Optional) A reference to your view through the `app:itemViewId` property in order to customize the look of the check boxes
+  - (Optional) A reference to a custom view XML layout through the `app:itemViewId` property.
+The file must contain one and only one view element which extends `CompoundButton`
   - Use the `isChecked: ObservableBoolean` fields of the ViewModel if you need to react to changes.

 ## Buttons

 - Expose a list of `ButtonViewModel` objects in your ViewModel (1)
-- Define a layout file that has one and only one `<Button>` element.
-This will be the template for all buttons in the list.
 - Add a `BindableButtonList` to your view and wire up:
   - A reference to your button list through the `app:buttons` property
-  - (Optional) A reference to your view through the `app:buttonViewId` property
+  - (Optionally) A reference to a custom Button XML view through the `app:buttonViewId` property
-  - (Optional) A reference to a click listener using the `onButtonClicked` property.
+  - (Optionally) A reference to a click listener using the `onButtonClicked` property.
 However the most common approach would probably be wiring individual click listeners using the `onClick` event of the individual `ButtonViewModel`-classes.